tIoImIcIaItI/linux-server-configuration/README.md

 ## Deployment Methodology

 A local Vagrant VM was used initially to develop and test a set of deployment and configuration shell scripts for both the local and server systems.
+Most of these scripts are included in the repository.

-On the local system, authentication keys were created for each user.
+On the local system, scripts created authentication keys for each user.
-Next, the scripts and supporting files were copied from local to server using `scp`, and then executed to fully prepare the server upon completion.
+Scripts and supporting files were then deployed to the server and executed, to fully prepare the server upon completion.

-The local key generation script is not included in the repository, as a security consideration.
+The local key generation script, generated keys, and other sensitive information is not included in the repository for obvious reasons.

 ## Server Information